What is SWOT Analysis?

 Opportunities are factors that can be explored and exploited.
 A school that installs Smart Boards before any other schools in the area is ahead of the competition.
 Because of this, they have made themselves more attractive to students and teachers.

-New government, legislation or competition are external threats that could affect the success of the operation, project or idea.
+The new government, legislation or competition are external threats that could affect the success of the operation, project or idea.